Where To Start (Part 1)

 ……Here’s what’s what.

 My name is Dave Workman.
-I’m an acquisitions and content editor for Muse Harbor Publishing.
-I began writing Rules of Engagement for beginning (or curious) writers, based on what I perceive to be fundamental obstacles that many of us confront when starting, or struggling through, a new novel.
-Perhaps I can offer useful advice—or maybe not—although I certainly know what excites me as a reader, and what excites me as an editor who accepts or rejects manuscripts.
+I’m an author and freelance editor (formerly an acquisitions and developmental editor for Muse Harbor Publishing).
+Several years ago I began writing Rules of Engagement for beginning (or curious) writers, based on what I perceive to be fundamental obstacles that many of us confront when starting, or struggling through, a new novel.
+Perhaps I can offer useful advice—or maybe not—although I certainly know what excites me as a reader.
 Thus, the following comments (although RoE remains a work-in-progress) may be worth a look.

 Rule #1: Finish your book.